ouss223/mini-e-commerce-/README.md

 # mini-e-commerce-

-# Produit Management System 🛒
+# Product Management System 🛒

 A Java-based web application for managing products (produits) with a sleek and modern user interface.
 This project demonstrates CRUD (Create, Read, Update, Delete) operations using JSP, Servlets, and a MySQL database.